mcaimi/flan-t5-custom-kserve-engine/README.md

 It is a companion project to the finetuning example found [here](https://github.com/mcaimi/flan-t5-finetune-ita)

-Of the many tasks that can be implemented using such a model, we only support now the "anonymize" task (which is described in the companion repo)

 ## Parameters

 The server expects a JSON-encoded payload to start inference: